Listen to Associate Professor Dr. Denice Rios Mojica tell you about the Master of Science in Applied Behavior Analysis program.

 Program Information

-Master of Science in Counseling (Applied Behavior Analysis Option) [52-56 units]:
+Master of Science in Applied Behavior Analysis [56 units]:

-(Accredited by the Association for Behavior Analysis International; Verified Course Sequence (VCS); Concentrated Supervised Fieldwork)
+(Accredited by the Association for Behavior Analysis International Accreditation Board; Verified Course Sequence (VCS); Concentrated Supervised Fieldwork)

 - Applied Behavior Analysis is the application of learning principles to problems of social importance.
 It is a systematic, performance-based, self-evaluative methodology for assessing and changing socially important behavior.

-- This program is designed for those who plan to work as a behavior analyst who work with individuals with inteledtual and developmental disabilities in various settings.
-This program also help prepare those who wish to pursue a doctoral degree in behavior analysis
+- This program is designed for those who plan to work as a behavior analyst who work with individuals with intellectual and developmental disabilities in various settings.
+This program can also help prepare those who wish to pursue a doctoral degree in behavior analysis

 - Accepts ~ 24 students per year

-- This program is housed within the College of Education in the Division of Special Education and Counseling.
-Current full-time faculty: Dr. Michele Wallace, and Dr. Jennifer Weyman
+- This program is housed within the College of Education in the Department of Special Education and Counseling.
+Current full-time faculty: Dr. Michele Wallace (Program Coordinator), Dr. Denice Rios Mojica, and Dr. Jennifer Weyman

 Accreditation and Verified Course Sequence